kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/learning-approaches.md

 ---

 So far in Lesson 1, we have learnt about how learning happens in the brain, and how certain cognitive skills can influence how well you are able to manage your learning.
-In this section, we will explore the different ways in which people leverage their neuroplasticity and cogntive skills to learn.
+In this section, we will explore the different ways in which people leverage their neuroplasticity and cognitive skills to learn.
 There have been a lot of controversies around the concept of “learning styles”, so before we jump into the lesson, let’s watch a video that talks about the misconception of learning styles.

 <aside>